The NetMob23 Dataset: A High-resolution Multi-region Service-level Mobile Data Traffic Cartography: Introduction

 \section{Introduction}

 The surge in the usage of mobile devices and Internet services is generating an enormous amount of data, which has a high and largely untapped potential to support the discovery of new knowledge about human behaviors.
 The data that can be collected in production mobile networks is already proving an invaluable proxy to analyze the habits of large populations at large scales of cities or countries, complementing and in some cases replacing traditional sources such as surveys or censuses that are expensive and time-consuming to run.
 Examples of the substantial utility of mobile network data for research abound, and span a plethora of domains: the data can unlock analyses of mobility patterns~\cite{gonzalez2008understanding,song2010limits,csaji2013exploring,kung2014exploring,louail2015uncovering} and social interactions~\cite{miritello2013limited}, explorations of transportation systems~\cite{seppecher21zonal} estimates of static and dynamic population density~\cite{deville2014dynamic,lenormand2015comparing,khodabandelou2018estimation,batista2020uncovering}, predictions of poverty~\cite{steele17poverty,pnas_17_combining_data_sources}, socioeconomic inequality~\cite{moro21atlas,ucar21news} or digital divides~\cite{mishra2022second}, and mappings of land usage~\cite{toole12landuse,lenormand15landuse,grauwin15cities,furno17spatiotemporal} or urban transformation~\cite{www_16_italian_cities_daniel_quercia} or pollution~\cite{chen21pollution}; in addition, mobile network data have proven instrumental to assess the impacts of natural disasters~\cite{yabe22disasters} or infectious disease transmission~\cite{www_19_carlos_serraute, oliver20covid,zanella2022impact}, and the effectiveness of the associated containment policies~\cite{heroy21covidpolicy,pullano2020evaluating}.
-These data can also enable studies aimed at understanding how the mobile network infrastructure is used, improving its management and extend its functionalities: for instance, they can be leveraged for the localization and tracking of devices~\cite{www_16_linking_users,IMWUT_19_cellsense}, the characterization of network loads~\cite{paul2011infocom,www_20_cellrep} and application usages~\cite{marquez17conext}, the prediction of traffic fluctuations~\cite{zhang18mobihoc}, the planning~\cite{su22planning} and dynamic reconfiguration~\cite{sharma22vran} of Radio Access Networks (RAN) infrastructures, or the data-driven management of network resources in sliced environments~\cite{zhang20mobicom}.
-The list above only covers a small sample of the literature and does not pretend to be comprehensive by any means; surveys are available that provide a more thorough review of the relevant body of works~\cite{blondel2015survey,naboulsi15survey}.